 The Murray State University Faculty Senate was established as a representative body through which the faculty may more effectively exercise its duties and responsibilities.
 The faculty wrote a constitution to provide a more creative environment at the University by expanding the range and diversity of what educational groups can know and evaluate; increasing the faculty's ability to understand other components of university life and develop interdisciplinary communications; increasing the faculty's ability to deal with any pertinent issue in such a way that the consequences express the faculty's character and fulfill the purposes of the university; and increasing the faculty's capacity to integrate into its own functioning a greater diversity of experiences so that all encounters become a source of enrichment and strength for the students, faculty, and the university.

 Purpose of the Faculty Senate

-To consider and express faculty judgement and recommendations on university affairs, including personnel, financial and university academic matters, as the Senate deems appropriate and necessary.
+- To consider and express faculty judgment and recommendations on university affairs, including personnel, financial and university academic matters, as the Senate deems appropriate and necessary